CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ### Serializing

-To serialize model, you can use `model_dump` method.
+To serialize a model, you can use the `model_dump` method.

 ```python
 user = User(id=1, username="johndoe", email="johndoe@example.com", age=30)